sanket-arch/designPatterns/readme.md

 > > [Click here to watch full series](https://www.youtube.com/playlist?list=PL0zysOflRCek8kmc_jYl_6C7tpud7U2V_)

-### This note is taken form code with durgesh just for learning purpose.
+### This note is taken from code with durgesh just for learning purpose.
 I am not owning any of the mentioned content below.

 # Singleton Design Pattern